natalieagus/50002/docs/Hardware/a_basics-of-info.md

 >   - Appreciate the importance of logic gates in translating theoretical binary operations into practical applications within computing hardware.
 > 8. **Apply Knowledge to Practical Digital System Design:**
 >   - Explore the historical context and evolution of digital devices from mechanical systems to modern electronic computers.
->   - Understand the practical constraints in early computing, such as cost and size, and how they influenced design decisions.
+>   - Appreciate the practical constraints in early computing, such as cost and size, and how they influenced design decisions.
 > 9. **Lay the Groundwork for Building General-Purpose Computers:**
 >   - Begin the process of learning how to design and build a general-purpose programmable machine.
->   - Understand the transition from specific-purpose devices to general-purpose computing platforms.
+>   - Appreciate the transition from specific-purpose devices to general-purpose computing platforms.
 >
 > These objectives aim to equip students with a comprehensive understanding of digital systems from the ground up, preparing them to engage in more advanced studies and applications in computer science and engineering.